kth-social-robotics/multimodal-crowdsourcing-tool/README.md

 ## Modules
 The code uses react modules in the ```js/components``` folder and the ```app.jsx``` controls how the user steps trhough these components.

+## Caveats
+If you are not running on localhost you **must** use a https connection or the browser will block the access to the camera and microphone

 ## Citation
 If you use any of this work, then please cite the following paper: